The Best Investments for Children and Grandchildren: Consider a 529 Savings Plan

 Aside from the obvious fact that taking money from your savings account leaves you with less money to live on during retirement, withdrawing early (before you reach age 59.5) from some accounts may also come with a penalty.

 For example, there are generally no exceptions to the tax penalty when withdrawing money early from a 401(k) plan to pay for higher education expenses, the IRS says.
-However, if withdrawing early from an IRA to pay for college expenses, you may qualify for an exemption to the 10% tax penalty.
+However, if you are withdrawing early from an IRA to pay for college expenses, you may qualify for an exemption to the tax penalty.

 Doing some research ahead of time can help you better plan if paying for your grandchild’s education is one of your financial goals.